angerhard/java-etsy-v3-api/docs/ShopListingApi.md

     Long shopSectionId = 56L; // Long | The numeric ID of the [shop section](/documentation/reference#tag/Shop-Section) for this listing.
 Default value is null.
     Long processingMin = 56L; // Long | The minimum number of days required to process this listing.
 Default value is null.
     Long processingMax = 56L; // Long | The maximum number of days required to process this listing.
 Default value is null.
+    Long readinessStateId = 56L; // Long | The numeric ID of the [processing profile](/documentation/reference#operation/getShopReadinessStateDefinition) associated with the listing.
+Required when listing type is `physical`.
     List<String> tags = Arrays.asList(); // List<String> | A comma-separated list of tag strings for the listing.
 When creating or updating a listing, valid tag strings contain only letters, numbers, whitespace characters, -, ', ™, ©, and ®. (regex: /[^\\\\p{L}\\\\p{Nd}\\\\p{Zs}\\\\-'™©®]/u) Default value is null.
     List<String> styles = Arrays.asList(); // List<String> | An array of style strings for this listing, each of which is free-form text string such as \\\"Formal\\\", or \\\"Steampunk\\\".
 When creating or updating a listing, the listing may have up to two styles.
 Valid style strings contain only letters, numbers, and whitespace characters. (regex: /[^\\\\p{L}\\\\p{Nd}\\\\p{Zs}]/u) Default value is null.
     Float itemWeight = 3.4F; // Float | The numeric weight of the product measured in units set in 'item_weight_unit'.
 Default value is null.
 If set, the value must be greater than 0.